Products Affected - Description

 Estimated Resupply Dates

 Janssen has Doxil 25 mL (50 mg) vials on long-term back order and the company will not resume production until a new manufacturing site is located.
-One lot (#1308197) of the Doxil 10 mL (20 mg) vials was released in May 2014 and product is available.3,7
+Doxil 10 mL (20 mg) vials are available.3,7

 Implications for Patient Care